continue-revolution/sd-webui-animatediff/README.md

 - [ ] An official video tutorial will be available on YouTube and bilibili.
 - [ ] A bunch of new models / advanced parameters / new features may be implented soon.
 - [ ] All problems in master branch will be fixed, but new feature updates for OG A1111 + Mikubill ControlNet extension may be postponded to some time when I have time to rewrite ControlNet extension.
-- [ ] I will try to make later updates will occur in both WebUIs if possible.
+- [ ] I will try to make later updates available in both WebUIs if possible.
 But due to the significant diffuculty in maintaining [Mikubill/sd-webui-controlnet](https://github.com/Mikubill/sd-webui-controlnet), I will not be able to bring some features to original A1111 WebUI.
 Such updates will be clearly documented.

 ## Model Zoo